Frankcs96/vim-configuration/README.md

 ## TODOS 📝

 - Refactor alpha.lua line 7, right now I'm using a hardcoded username so in the future if I use another one it will create errors (I always forget about this when using a new machine).

+- Replace packer with lazy.nvim

+- Replace null-ls with conform.nvim and nvim-lint